ChrisKLoveless/first-webpage/README.md

 Chris Loveless

 ## Description
-This project is my personal webpage and is being updated regularly.
+This project is practice for my personal webpage.
 It will include information about me, my portfolio projects, and serve as a type of resume as I search for employment.